Railways in Sydney: History

 The first railway in Sydney was opened in 1855 between Sydney and Granville, now a suburb of Sydney but then a major agricultural centre.
 The railway formed the basis of the New South Wales Government Railways.
 Passenger and freight services were operated from the beginning.
-By 1880, there was half hourly service to Homebush.

-In 1884, the railway opened from Strathfield to Hornsby.
-The North Shore line opened in 1893 to a harbour side station at Milson's Point, and was originally built because parliament thought it would be a shorter route for country produce from the north to Sydney Harbour (a role it has never fulfilled).
-Sydney's first deliberately suburban railway was a line to Belmore which opened in 1896 and was soon extended to Bankstown.
+In 1886, the railway opened from Strathfield to Hornsby.
+The North Shore line opened in 1890 to St Leonards and then in 1893 to a harbour-side station at Milsons Point.
+More lines were being built at this time, and the suburban network expanded dramatically.

-Sydney's suburban passenger service was severely hampered by the inconvenient location of its city terminus, at a site south of Devonshire Street.
-Most of Sydney's population was well served by trams, and the suburban railways had a relatively small initial role to play.
-This was to change in the 1920s.

 The railway system as it exists today is really the result of the vision and foresight of John Bradfield, one of Australia's most respected and famous civil engineers.
 He was involved in the design and construction of Sydney underground railways in the 1920s and 1930s, but he is more famous for the associated design and construction of the Sydney Harbour Bridge.
-Bradfield's vision for metro-style subways in Sydney was inspired by the subways he observed in Paris, London and New York City.
+Bradfield's vision for metro-style subways in Sydney was inspired by the metros London and New York City.